 Anglican Aid partners with Zambia’s Child to maintain and develop Ipalo Christian Community School (ICCS), located in the midst of Zambia’s Copperbelt region, near the country’s border with the Democratic Republic of Congo.
-The school targets under-privileged and orphaned children, especially those who have dropped out of school.
+The school is aimed towards providing for under-privileged and orphaned children, especially those who have dropped out of school.

 Ipalo means “blessing” in the local Bemba language.
 There are currently 206 students from Grade 1 to Grade 7 attending school, consisting of orphans and vulnerable children.
 They are provided with a nutritious meal at lunch time each day, as well as a morning or afternoon snack.